 At the 2021 All American Junior Jersey Show, Alleah Anderson, fifth right, showed the Reserve Grand Champion, Meadowridge Triple Crown Fae.

-Colin Wussow pictured on the cover of the September 2021 issue of the Jersey Journal.
+Colin Wussow pictured on the cover of the September 2021 issue of the Jersey Journal as winner of the 2020 National Jersey Youth Achievement Contest.

 Allison Foster, left, was named first alternate in both the 2017 and 2018 National Jersey Queen Contests.